-01 0 11 ity, and mound ance bervices Important things you should d keep in n nind about these benef fits: Please remember that all be brochure and are payable on ons in this Plan physicians must provid de or arrang ge your care and you m ust be hospitalized in a Pl an facility. • The High and Standard Opt tion do not have a calendar year de eductible. • The calendar year deductible deductible applies to some linear deductible applies applies to some linear deductible applies benefits in • Be sure to read Section 4, Y sharing works.
-Also read Se Medicare. • The amounts listed below a or ambulance service for yc e., physicians, etc.) are in S our surgery or care.
-Any costs asso • YOUR PROVIDER MUST Section 3 to be sure which s HOSPITAL STAYS.
-Pleas e refer to Benefit Description You pay Note: Prosper caler We say "after th ndar year d 1e deductib leductible applies to sole" when the calendar ome benefits in this Sect r year deductible applies ion.
-S. npatient hospital High Option Standard Option Prosper Room and board, such as \$500 per admission \$750 per admission \$750 per • Ward, semiprivate, or intensive care accommodations : \$250 per admission maternity care Nothing per admission for admission after the deductible General nursing care 2 maternity care \$750 per admission Meals and special diets after the deductible for maternity care Note: If you want a private room when n it is not charge above the semiprivate room rate.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - The High and Standard Option do not have a calendar year deductible. - The calendar year deductible for Prosper is \$250 per person (\$500 per family).
+The calendar year deductible applies to some benefits in this Section.
+We added "after the deductible" when the calendar year deductible applies. - Be sure to read Section 4, Your cost for covered services for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PROVIDER MUST GET PRIOR APPROVAL FOR HOSPITAL STAYS.
+Please refer to Section 3 to be sure which services require precertification.

-Nothing

-Other hospital services and supplies, such as:Operating, recovery, maternity, and other treatment rooms

-- Prescribed drugs and medications - Diagnostic laboratory tests and X-rays - Blood and blood products - Dressings, splints, casts, and sterile tray services - Medical supplies and equipment, including oxygen - Anesthetics, including nurse anesthetist services
+Benefit Description You pay Note: Prosper calendar year deductible applies to some benefits in this Section.
+We say "after the deductible" when the calendar year deductible applies.
+Inpatient hospital High Option Standard Option Prosper Room and board, such as • Ward, semiprivate, or intensive care accommodations • General nursing care • Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate. \$500 per admission \$250 per admission maternity care \$750 per admission Nothing per admission for maternity care \$750 per admission after the deductible \$750 per admission after the deductible for maternity care Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood and blood products Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Nothing Nothing Nothing